cklerma-sudo/ser321-fall25-B-cklerma/Assignment6/gRPC regOnOff - given/README.md

 The Server allows Protobuf, JSON and gRPC.
 We will only be using gRPC

 ### gradle runNode
 Will run a node with services.
-The starter code includes Echo and Joke services as examples.
-You will need to implement and add the Converter and Library services.
+This includes an echo, joke, library, converter, and triangle services.

 For the Library service: A books.txt file is provided with initial book data (format: title|author|isbn, one per line).
 Your server should load this on first run and create library_data.json for persistence.